 Leave your thumb drive at home (or at the bottom of your backpack).
 Use Dropbox to save your files from any device, and then open it from your school computer or print lab.

 @Dropbox student here.
 I use it to upload documents to the cloud from my PC & print it from my college library.
 No hassle & affordable — KaiserFailed (@KaiserFailed) August 20, 2014

 @Dropbox for printing at libraries when my printer has no ink!
 Plus I don't have a USB so it's really handy — Isabel Antonio (@vancityfatty) August 20, 2014

 4. Keep files safe from Fido and disk failure

-While no one on Twitter actually blamed missing homework on their dog, we definitely heard that you use Dropbox to keep your important work safe, protected, and accessible from multiple devices (without a thumb drive!)
+While no one on Twitter actually blamed missing homework on their dog, we definitely heard that you use Dropbox to keep your files accessible from multiple devices with file backup.

 @Dropbox After two failed hard drives and three corrupt thumb drives, someone told me about Dropbox.
 Now I save all of my homework there. — jennarnott (@jennarnott) August 20, 2014